H3NR1QU3M4LT4/azureml-infra-tools/README.md

-# azuremlutils
+# azureml-infra-tools

-`azuremlutils` is a Python utility package designed to simplify and streamline your Azure Machine Learning (Azure ML) workflows.
+`azureml-infra-tools` is a Python utility package designed to simplify and streamline your Azure Machine Learning (Azure ML) workflows.
 Our goal is to provide a set of high-level APIs that help set up Azure ML infrastructure, manage authentication, and handle datasets in an intuitive and user-friendly manner.